 - 2. Enter the device slot number.
-If you add a PMC adapter or configure a Model 10F or 10H, you will not be prompted for a slot number. - 3.
+If you add a PMC adapter or configure a Model 1xF or 1xH, you will not be prompted for a slot number. - 3.
 If you are adding an interface on a single-port adapter, go to step 4.
-Otherwise, continue with this step. - Enter the port number.
-The range of port numbers supported depends on the multi-port adapter type. - 4.
-Make a note of the interface number to which this port is assigned and the net number. - 5.
-Enter at the Config> prompt net net number to access interface-unique configuration commands.
-Refer to the Access Integration Services Software User's Guide for a description of the supported interface commands. - 6.
-Enter exit after configuring the interface. - 7.
-Use the protocol command to configure protocols on the interface.
+Otherwise, continue with this step.

+Enter the port number.
+The range of port numbers supported depends on the multi-port adapter type.

+- 4. Make a note of the interface number to which this port is assigned and the net number. - 5.
+At the Config> prompt enter net net number to access interface-unique configuration commands.
+Refer to the Access Integration Services Software User's Guide for a description of the supported interface commands. - Note: This step does not apply to the compression/encryption adapter.
+At the Config> prompt, enter enable coprocessor to enable the compression/encryption adapter. - 6.
+Enter exit after configuring the interface.

+Note: This step does not apply to the compression/encryption adapter.

+7. Use the protocol command to configure protocols on the interface.
 Refer to Volume 1 and Volume 2 of the Access Integration Services Protocol Configuration and Monitoring Reference for a description of the supported commands for each protocol. - 8.
-Repeat steps 1 to 4 if you have a multi-port adapter and you want to have more than one interface defined on that adapter. - 9.
-Type write to save the changes. - 10.
+Repeat steps 1 through 4 if you have a multi-port adapter and you want to have more than one interface defined on that adapter. - 9.
+Enter write to save the changes. - 10.
 Restart the IBM 2212 to make the configuration changes active.